-This Guideline is not a legally binding document or a DNB policy rule as referred to in Section 1:3(4) of the General Administrative Law Act (Algemene wet bestuursrecht) and does not have or aim to have any legal effect.
+This Guideline is neither a legally binding document nor a DNB policy rule as referred to in Section 1:3(4) of the General Administrative Law Act (Algemene wet bestuursrecht) and does not have or aim to have any legal effect.
 This Guideline does not replace legislation and regulations, policy rules or supervisory regulations in this area.
 The examples in this Guideline are not exhaustive and cannot be deemed sufficient for compliance with the legal requirements in all cases.
 DNB intends this Guideline to serve as an aid for the explanation and application of the legal obligations.

-This Guideline applies to institutions that are subject to DNB supervision and complements the "General Guidance on the Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft) and the Sanctions Act (Sw)" of the Ministry of Finance.
-5 Both guidance documents clarify the various obligations arising from the Wwft and the Sw and provide tools for the implementation of these obligations.
-The general guidance and the DNB Guideline should be read in conjunction with each other.
-In addition to the general quidance the other Wwft supervisory authorities6 provide guidance for the institutions falling under their supervision.
+This Guideline applies to institutions that are subject to DNB supervision and complements the "General Guidance on the Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft)" of the Ministry of Finance and the Ministry of Justice and Security, and the "Guidance Financial Sanctions Regulation" of the Ministry of Finance.
+The guidance documents clarify the various obligations arising from the Wwft and the Sw and provide tools for the implementation of these obligations.
+The other Wwft supervisory authorities also provide guidance for the institutions falling under their supervision.

 This Guideline refers to international (nonbinding) guidance documents issued by the FATF, the European Banking Authority (EBA), the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS).
 Although the guidance documents issued by these organisations are usually focused on certain sectors, much of the information they contain is also useful to other sectors.
-In addition, the documents produced by the Wolfsberg Group can be useful for some institutions.7
+In addition, the documents produced by the Wolfsberg Group can be useful for some institutions.